pytrip/pytrip/docs/manipulating_cubes.rst

-Using pytrip to load and display DOS cube
+Using PyTRiP to load and display DOS cube
 =========================================

 blabla